- Sustainability TOP

 Isuzu strives to improve its field quality by paying close attention to customer opinions and analyzing and feeding them back to all quality-related processes to ensure that issues are addressed and improvements are made.

 Isuzu Customer Center (Japan) gathers customer opinions, warranty repair records, and improvement requests from sales dealers as field quality information to direct to our quality improvements.
-The collected information is used in our efforts to comply with regulations from various countries including domestic safety regulations for road vehicles, and to respond to them even more quickly.
+The collected information is used in our efforts to comply with and quickly respond to regulations from various countries, including domestic safety regulations for road vehicles.

-1. *FQ (Field Quality) management structure: An initiative to gather and distribute quality information from the markets for making improvements, based on the scheme illustrated below.
+- *FQ (Field Quality) management structure: An initiative to gather and distribute quality information from markets for making improvements, based on the scheme illustrated below.

 Initiatives for Recall Campaigns